- About the Library

 If a book you want is checked out to another borrower, it can be held for you when it comes back, or recalled from the borrower if they have had it for more than two weeks.

 The Warden Memorial Library is an associate member of SOLINET, a member of SOLINE, and a full lender on OCLC.
 Our symbol is TNG.
 We also accept ILL requests by mail using the ALA form, and by phone with a follow-up written version for our records.
 We do not charge for loans made in the continental U.S., however, we do ask for postage on loans to Alaska, Hawaii, and abroad.
 We are always interested in new reciprocal agreements with individual libraries.

 ILL services are available free to faculty, staff and spouses, except for any fees charged by the lending library.
 For college-related items, faculty and staff may charge fees to their departmental accounts.
 Please contact the Inter-library Loan Manager.

 Off-Campus Library Access

 All databases the library currently subscribes to are available remotely by using password information provided on the database page or by entering a valid MMC webmail name (your name@) and ID number when prompted.
 Books which are checked out can be renewed or material can be reserved via the library catalog or OPAC.

-Students use their ID cards to login and any copying done is deducted from their term print/copy allowance.
+Students use their computer logins to login to the copier/printer and any copying done is deducted from their term print/copy allowance.
 Default copying is b/w but for an additional charge color copies can be produced.
 Public patrons must pay at the circulation desk for any copying done.